2) This must read report will teach you everything you need to know about selling your property portfolio via an "Auction House" - - - - -

 The sale is concluded and final once the auctioneer brings down the gavel (auctioneers hammer).
 At this point the property is sold and exchange of contracts has taken place.

-It's in the interest of the auctioneer to get the final price for your portfolio as high as possible (which is good for you).
-That's because the auction house makes it's commission as a percentage of the final sale price.
+It's in the interest of the auctioneer to get the final price for your portfolio as high as possible.

 The reserve price

-The reserve price is a pre-agreed minimum price that the seller will allow their portfolio to be sold for.
-It is only known by the auctioneer and the seller - not by the bidders.
+The reserve price is a pre-agreed "minimum price" that you'll allow your portfolio to be sold for.
+It is known only by the auctioneer and you the seller - not by the bidders.

-However if the maximum bid falls below the reserve price then the portfolio will remain unsold (though it can be sold after the auction if the seller agrees to drop the price a little in order to sell to a bidder who's bid close).
+However if the maximum bid falls below the reserve price then the portfolio will remain unsold - though it can still be sold after the auction.

-Set the reserve price low, but realistic and this will mean you'll drum up a lot of interest and have multiple buyers all bidding against each other and driving the price of your portfolio increasingly higher.
+Set your reserve price low but realistic.
+You'll then drum up a lot of interest and have multiple buyers all bidding against each other.

 The guide price

-The guide price is the price the auction house expects the property to eventually sell for.
+The guide price is the price the auction house expects your portfolio to eventually sell for.
 This price isn't secret and is freely available prior to the auction.

-The entire auctioning process for a house, flat, PROPERTY PORTFOLIO, shop etc can be as quick as 6-10 weeks.
+The entire auctioning process for a house, flat, PROPERTY PORTFOLIO etc can be as quick as 6-10 weeks.
 This time period includes a month prior to the auction and a month afterwards.

-One of the key advantages of selling your portfolio at auction is that as soon as the gavel drops, this signifies the sale of your portfolio and there's no going back for the buyer (or you the seller).
-So you the seller then have certainty of sale.
+One of the key advantages of selling your portfolio at auction is that as soon as the gavel drops - this signifies the sale of your portfolio and there's no going back for the buyer (or you the seller).

-If the buyer isn't able to pay this 10% deposit immediately or the 90% balance within a month - then they can be sued by the you the seller.
-And the seller usually wins so this generally shouldn't concern you.
+If the buyer isn't able to pay this 10% deposit immediately or the 90% balance within a month - then you can sue them.

 You'll find many auction houses to choose from and your decision which to use may depend on where you live.
 And also which auction house is local to you.